EmaGugli/Portfolio/movie_search_engine/README.md

 main.py: a python file that execute one of the 3 search engines.
 It will ask for the kind of Search Engine we want to use and the query (words separated by a space).
 This file needs the documents Vocabulary.txt and InvertedIndex.txt to work.
 It returns the list of the movies that best mecht the query.

-main.ipynb: a compiled notebook with the execution step-by-step of main.py.
+**main.ipynb**: a compiled notebook with the execution step-by-step of main.py.